 What is history and how do we study it?
 What is world history and how is this distinct from other approaches?
 The aim of this course is to introduce students to the academic study of history and to discuss and debate the factors and actors which have shaped the human experience over the course of the last millennium.
 The student will be exposed to the concepts and ideas that guide the academic study of history.
 Moreover, we will examine a series of themes, such as communication, trade, religion, war and modernity, which cover both the timeframe of the last 1000 years chronologically, as well as bring forward the distinct experiences in the different world regions.
 These themes offer windows into the discussions between historians and both the distinct and comparable experiences across time and place.

 The plenary lectures each week will aim to shed light on these key themes, based on connections, as well as an assessment of similarities and divergence.
-The lectures are followed by bi-weekly tutorials, under the guidance of tutors, to help the student gain an in-depth understanding of the required reading material and to offer an opportunity to ask questions, and engage in discussions and debate.
+The lectures are followed by bi-weekly tutorials, under the guidance of Tutorial-lecturers, to help the student gain an in-depth understanding of the required reading material and to offer an opportunity to ask questions, and engage in discussions and debate.

 At the end of the course the students will have acquired the following knowledge and understanding of history: